marxin/texi2rst-generated/sphinx/gccint/addressing-modes.rst

   The default definition returns true.

+.. function:: bool TARGET_PRECOMPUTE_TLS_P(machine_mode mode,rtx x)

+  This hook returns true if :samp:`{x}` is a TLS operand on the target machine that should be pre-computed when used as the argument in a call.
+  You can assume that :samp:`{x}` satisfies ``CONSTANT_P``, so you need not check this.

+  The default definition returns false.

 .. function:: rtx TARGET_DELEGITIMIZE_ADDRESS(rtx x)

   This hook is used to undo the possibly obfuscating effects of the